bfansports/CloudTranscode/README.md

 Clients using the transcoding stack need to use the CloudTranscodeComSDK conceived to communicate with the stack.
 With it you can send commands to the stack and receive updates from it as well.
 Available here: https://github.com/sportarchive/CloudTranscodeComSDK

+# Detailed info
+Find the detailed documentation here: https://sportarchive.hackpad.com/Cloud-Transcode-project-poG8vKTC16J

-# FFMpeg performance benchmark on Amazon EC2
+## FFMpeg performance benchmark on Amazon EC2
 Download the spreadsheet to compare the different Amazon EC2 instances cost and performances: https://github.com/sportarchive/CloudTranscode/blob/master/benchmark/benchmark-aws-ffmpeg.xlsx